matmo1/library/README.md

 ### Frontend (In Progress)
 - **User Interface**: A responsive UI for library management.
-- **Integration with Backend**: Work in progress to connect the frontend with the backend APIs.
+- **Integration with Backend**: The Frontend is fully integrated with the Backend API endpoints.

 ---